1 877 TRY DEAN

 Take the next step

-All parking decals must be displayed in the rear window on the driver’s side of the vehicle unless otherwise approved.
+All parking decals must be displayed in the back window on the driver’s side of the vehicle unless otherwise approved.

 Temporary parking permits are issued by the Department of Public Safety when:

 Only vehicles displaying a current issued decal are authorized to use Dean College parking lot areas.
 Students must park in their assigned lots at all times.
 Exceptions to this rule may only be given by Public Safety on an as-needed basis.
-The following color coded system is in effect:
+The following color coded decal system is in effect beginning fall of 2014:

-Dean Hall Parking lot - PINK Rectangle Decal
+Dean Hall Parking lot - TEAL Rectangle Decal

-Campus Center Parking lot - PINK Rectangle Decal
+Campus Center Parking lot - TEAL Rectangle Decal

-Jones Parking lot (Hillside Road) - YELLOW Rectangle Decal
+Jones Parking lot (Hillside Road) - PURPLE Rectangle Decal

 Resident Student parking for the following locations:

 Jones lot is also an overflow lot when no other lot is available for parking (any decal color).
-Resident or commuter students are not allowed to park in marked spaces numbered 1-25 reserved for the MBTA parking contained within Jones Parking Lot.
+Resident or commuter students are not allowed to park in marked spaces numbered 1-25, which are reserved for the MBTA parking contained within Jones Parking Lot.
 Unauthorized vehicles will be subject to immediate tow.

-Adams Parking lot (West Street) - GREEN Rectangle Decal
+Adams Parking lot (West Street) - YELLOW Rectangle Decal

-Commuter student parking only Monday through Saturday from 6 a.m. to midnight.
+Commuter student parking only Monday to Saturday from 6:00 a.m. to midnight.

-33 Franklin Center Commons II - (PURPLE Circle decal)
+33 Franklin Center Commons II - BLUE Circle Decal

 Motorcycle operators are required to adhere to all parking rules and regulations and are obligated to register their vehicle with the Department of Public Safety.
 A decal will be issued to operators registering their vehicles.
 It will be the responsibility of the motorcycle operator to maintain the vehicle decal where it can be easily accessed when requested by a Public Safety officer.